Design and Analysis of Algorithms

 Abstract

 Programs run much faster than they used to do a few decades ago not only because of better hardware but also because of better algorithms developed for solving problems.
-In this course we look into algorithms for some traditional problems like sorting, or those related to graph theory.
-We will also delve into four different styles of algorithm development: divide and conquer, greedy strategy, dynamic programming, and backtracking with some general purpose pruning techniques.
-Some examples will be worked out in the class for these strategies, and students are expected to be able to hand simulate runing algorithms on problem instances.
-We also look into different mathematical tools to analyze an algorithm's complexity.
-The course concludes with a simplistic introduction to the theory of NP-completeness and its significance in computer science.
+In this course we look into algorithms for some traditional problems like sorting, and those related to graph theory, etc. We will see different styles of algorithm development with emphasis on resource sensitivity: divide and conquer, greedy strategy, dynamic programming, and branch & bound techniques.
+Some examples will be worked out in the class to explain these strategies, and students are expected to be able to hand simulate runing the algorithms on problem instances.
+The course concludes with a simple introduction to the theory of NP-completeness and its significance in computer science.

 Expectations from students are: